mengyangq/mengyangq.github.io/_publications/guo-etal-2026-bias.md

 collection: publications
 category: nlp
 permalink: /publication/guo-etal-2026-bias
-excerpt: 'This comprehensive review examines the landscape of bias in LLMs, from its origins to current mitigation strategies.'
+excerpt: 'Large language models (LLMs) have revolutionized natural language processing, but their susceptibility to biases poses significant challenges.
+This comprehensive review examines the landscape of bias in LLMs, from its origins to current mitigation strategies.
+By synthesizing current knowledge on bias in LLMs, this review contributes to the ongoing effort to develop fair and responsible artificial intelligence (AI) systems.'
 date: 2026-04-24
 venue: 'Electronics'
 paperurl: 'https://mengyang.dev/files/guo-etal-2026-bias.pdf'